jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+focus outline on text fields looks jumpy i'm sure integrating styling will help

+consider putting css vars back in index.html -- did it for a reason in the first place

 really debating router.
 Really need undo?
 Back tho. populate some history?
 I think it adds quite a bit to project size, complexity.
 DonT spend too much time on this until I'm sure of best path forward.